AndreyDobrovolskyOdessa/omnimino/README.md

 You are being prompted about the current game goal and game status (game is over, additional goals reached) with the help of symbols used to draw the glass and 4 symbols, appearing in the left-bottom corner of the screen and meaning:

 G - gravity on\
-F - flat fun mode\
+S - single layer mode\
-C - full rows will be cleared\
+D - full rows will be discarded\
-O - figures' order is fixed
+F - figures' sequence is fixed

 Default settings for the glass symbols are: